SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 ```

 > [!TIP]
 > The 'TodoItem' class is whats known as a POCO.
 Plain Old Csharp Object.
-No fancy stuff... not even a 'using' statement.
+No fancy stuff... don't even need the preloaded 'using' statements if you'd like to remove them.

 ## Implement the database context and ensure its creation

 Now that we have created the 'TodoContext' we need to add it to the services container.

-[NOTE!]
+> [NOTE!]
-If prompted, there is not need to add any other packages like a SqlClient.
+> If prompted, there is not need to add any other packages like a SqlClient.
 The Steeltoe package takes care of everything.

 Open "Startup.cs" in your IDE and add the using statement